AtidaTech/contentful-lib-helpers/README.md

 - `destinationEnvironmentId` - The ID of the Alias to which the Environment will be linked to.
 - `releaseRegEx` - Regular expression to identify release Environments.
 - `protectedEnvironments` - Safety measure when deleting old release to not deleted important Environments.
-- `deleteOldReleases` - If ture, it deletes all release Environments, except the newly linked one and the previous one.
+- `deleteOldReleases` - If true, it deletes all release Environments, except the newly linked one and the previous one.
 - `verbosityLevel` - (optional, default `1`) the level of console logging verbosity to use.
 See [verbosityLevel](#-verbositylevel).

 #### Return Value